NuclearMonster/randostartrek/README.md

 # randostartrek

+a silly bot written in tracery JSON

 ## twitter
-a silly bot written in tracery JSON running on http://cheapbotsdonequick.com You can follow it on twitter https://twitter.com/randostartrek
+For twitter we're running on http://cheapbotsdonequick.com You can follow it on twitter https://twitter.com/randostartrek

 ## mastodon
 The bot is also on mastodon: https://botsin.space/@randostartrek where it uses https://cheapbotstootsweet.com/ to operate

 ## thank you!!
 Thank you to these other places, podcasts, accounts, and things for inspiration: